 The study was conducted among 185 Arab teachers who answered a questionnaire about thinking styles.
 Their responses were analyzed using the SPSS statistic software.

-The principle findings showed that the most common thinking styles were Type 2 (executive, local, conservative, and oligarchic) and Type 3 (monarchic, anarchic, internal, and external.)
-The least common was Type 1 (legislative, judicial, global, liberal, and hierarchic.)
+The principle findings showed that the most common thinking styles were Type 2 (executive, local, conservative, and oligarchic) and Type 3 (monarchic, anarchic, internal, and external).
+The least common was Type 1 (legislative, judicial, global, liberal, and hierarchic).

 Key words: thinking styles, Arab teachers, Arab education system in Israel